carviaso/bcrypt-for-delphi/README.md

 Bcrypt for Delphi
 ==================

-[Bcrypt](http://en.wikipedia.org/wiki/Bcrypt) is an algorithm designed for hashing passwords, and only passwords; i.e. it is:
+[Bcrypt](http://en.wikipedia.org/wiki/Bcrypt) is an algorithm designed for hashing passwords, and only passwords; i.e. it:

-- **not** a high-speed, generic, hashing algorithm
+- is **not** a high-speed, generic, hashing algorithm
-- **not** a key derivation function (see [PBDKF2](http://en.wikipedia.org/wiki/PBKDF2), [scrypt](http://en.wikipedia.org/wiki/Scrypt))
+- is **not** a key derivation function (see [PBDKF2](http://en.wikipedia.org/wiki/PBKDF2), [scrypt](http://en.wikipedia.org/wiki/Scrypt))
-- computationally and memory expensive
+- is computationally and memory expensive
-- limited to passwords of 55 bytes
+- is limited to passwords of 55 bytes

 It was first [described by Niels Provos and David Mazières in 1999](http://static.usenix.org/events/usenix99/provos/provos.pdf) for OpenBSD.